NeonGeckoCom/neon-docs/docs/neon_os/neon_os_updates.md

   system package installation, system service configuration, etc. The system service does specify an interpreter, so this file should start with a `#!`, i.e. `#!/bin/bash` or `#!/usr/bin/python3`
+- Any changes not explicitly handled during the update will be saved at `/opt/neon/old_overlay`.
+A `post_update` script may choose to do something to restore specific files from here.

 ### Core Updater Plugin
 Python package updates are managed by the [Core Updater Plugin](https://github.com/NeonGeckoCom/neon-phal-plugin-core-updater)